 Chief Revenue Officer

-For more than 130 years, Johnson & Johnson has changed the course of human health.
-With brands that are synonymous with comfort and innovation, where Johnson & Johnson goes, wellbeing and evolution follows.
-Now more than ever, the Company is driving digital health solutions forward in remarkable ways.
+Where Johnson & Johnson goes, health and wellbeing follows.
+For more than 130 years, Johnson & Johnson has been changing the course of human health through its iconic brands that are synonymous with wellness and innovation.
+Now more than ever, the company is leveraging technology to make an impact in remarkable ways.

-In this rare one-on-one chat, Johnson & Johnson Group Worldwide Chair Sandra Peterson, will share a glimpse into ongoing challenges, transformative changes and where the Company is headed next.
+In this one-on-one fireside chat, Johnson & Johnson Group Worldwide Chair Sandra Peterson will share a glimpse into these transformative changes and where the company is headed next.

 Group Worldwide Chair